openmpf/openmpf-docker/SWARM.md

 ## Prerequisites

 1. A cluster of machines running the Docker daemon.
-The client and daemon (server) API must both be at least 1.24.
+The client and daemon (server) API must both be at least version 1.24.
 Use the `docker version` command to check your client and daemon API versions.
 See the [Install and Configure Docker](README.md#install-and-configure-docker) section in the README.<br/>

 2. A [Docker registry](https://docs.docker.com/registry/) that is accessible by each machine that you plan to join to the swarm.
 There are many offerings for Docker registries, including public cloud-hosted registries, such as [Docker Hub](https://hub.docker.com/), private cloud-hosted registries, or [self-hosted registries](https://github.com/docker/distribution).
 Feel free to pick the solution that works best for you, but please note that if you choose to host any images on a public registry, you accept responsibility for the usage of those images.<br/>

 3. A stand-alone `docker-compose.yml` file.
-If you don't have one then you may wish to use the one provided in the "Quick Start" section of the documentation for the OpenMPF Workflow Manager image on [Docker Hub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager), or follow the instructions in the [Generate docker-compose.yml](README.md#generate-docker-composeyml) section in the README.<br/>
+If you don't have one then you may wish to use the one provided in the " Quick Start" section of the documentation for the OpenMPF Workflow Manager image on [Docker Hub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager), or follow the instructions in the [Generate docker-compose.yml](README.md#generate-docker-composeyml) section in the README.<br/>

-4. A local copy of
-the [openmpf-docker repository](https://github.com/openmpf/openmpf-docker) somewhere on the swarm manager host so you can run scripts:<br/>
+4. A local copy of the [openmpf-docker repository](https://github.com/openmpf/openmpf-docker) somewhere on the swarm manager host so you can run scripts:<br/>

     - `git clone https://github.com/openmpf/openmpf-docker.git`
         - (Optional) checkout a branch or commit